jschrier/blog/_posts/2024-01-16-GPT-4-does-acid-(base-chemistry).md

 ANSWER: 5.43
 ```

 The strategy looks OK, but it looks like some of the arithmetic went awry.
 But...we wouldn't have a student do these calculations without a calculator (or at least a slide rule...) and neither should we expect a large *language* model to perform precise numerical calculations.
 Fortunately, [in a previous post we showed how to give LLMs a calculator]({{ site.baseurl }}{% post_url 2024-01-09-Accurate-and-safe-LLM-numerical-calculations-using-Interpreter-and-LLMTools %}).
-(As an aside, it would be functionally easier to just let the LLM use Wolfram Alpha, but we don't want to be accused of cheating by having this side tool.
-However, in a practical sense, the ChatGPT web app easily lets you include this as a tool.)
+(As an aside, it would be functionally easier to just let the LLM use the [Wolfram Alpha tool](https://resources.wolframcloud.com/LLMToolRepository/resources/WolframAlpha/), but we don't want to be accused of cheating by having this side tool that is stronger than a calculator.
+However, in a practical sense, the ChatGPT web app easily lets you [include Wolfram Alpha as a plugin](https://www.wolfram.com/wolfram-plugin-chatgpt/).)

 ### If you give an LLM a calculator...